shanghai-Jerry/weighted-round-robin/README.md

-# wrr
+# weighted round robin
-weighted round robin, much smoother for high weighted
+it's a balancer algo using in nginx, much smoother for high weighted.